UPDATED Mar. 17, 2019. This article is for those who have Medicare for Disabled Under 65.

 Individual Health Plans if you are Under Age 65

 If you are under 65 and not entitled to Medicare, you are always entitled to individual and family health plans available to other individuals under 65:

 US Government Sources

-Medicare Under 65: Let us Help you Choose a Medicare Plan
+Medicare for Disabled Under 65: Let us Help you Choose a Medicare Plan

 Our services are offered to you at no cost.
 If you are considering a Medicare Supplement, Medicare Advantage or Prescription Drug Plan, let us help you.

 Learn more about all the benefits of working with Liberty Medicare.

 Contact us with your Medicare Questions, or give us a call at 877-657-7477, and you will be connected to a licensed agent/broker.